Custom Home Budgets – Too Good To Be True?

 2. Too Good to be True

 The saying “It’s Too Good to be True” is worth its weight in gold.
-If one builder’s price is 5-8% different than another’s – it’s too good to be true or there is something wrong.
+If one builder’s price is more than 5-8% different than another’s – it may be too good to be true or there is something wrong.
 The reality is that if all things are equal (and this is a BIG if), each builder’s pricing structure should be relatively close.
-As we will discuss later, you can avoid a lot of issues, by contracting an architect or builder to prepare a complete set of detailed design specifications.
+As we discuss in this article, you can avoid a lot of issues, by contracting an architect or builder to prepare a complete set of detailed design specifications.

 When detailed specifications aren’t provided, some builders will try to cut corners on price, just to get the business and make it up later.
 They may provide vague specifications or offer to ‘do it for a better price.’
 In most of these cases, the builder cannot finish the project, goes out of business, or the homeowner ends up struggling to find the cash to make up the difference.
 This reality often hits somewhere in the middle of the construction process when you have few options – either during selections, half-way through the construction process, etc. When your builder tells you that everything is included in their price, be cautious.